forgojs/forgo/README.md

 ## Building

-Most users are better off just using create-forgo-app to create the project skeleton - in which case all of this is already setup for you.
-We strongly recommend doing that.
+Most users are better off just using create-forgo-app to create the project skeleton - in which case all of this is already set up for you.
+We strongly recommend doing it this way.

 But for people who are doing it manually, we'll cover webpack-specific configuration here.
 Other bundlers would need similar configuration.